cdpeters/cfb-analysis/README.md

 - sampling rows

 ### **Player Class Distribution**
+The player class distribution shows the number of players per each class standing on a given roster.
+The distribution also displays the balance of redshirted players versus non-redshirted players.

+A redshirt year is just a year where the player is allowed to practice and develop with the team as well as participate in up to four games without using up a year of NCAA eligibility.
+A user can only make a player redshirt for one season total (it can be any season before graduation) or they can choose to not redshirt them at all.
+When a player is redshirted, their class standing for that year is not advanced.

+The image below shows an example class distribution:

 <div align="center">
     <img src="data/images/fresno_state/2030/2030_player_classes_fresno_state.svg"
          alt="fresno state player class distribution" />
 </div>

+Typical of most class distributions, the largest group of players is the freshman class (includes incoming freshman and freshman from the prior year that have been redshirted).
+Another typical trend is that most players end up getting redshirted at some point so there are very few non-redshirted upperclassmen.

 ### **Development Traits per Position/Group**